This Easy Chana Masala with Chickpeas & Yams is proof… I can’t get enough of quick and easy meals in one pot.

-Put your veggie scrap’s bowl near your work station and chop away.
-It is getting warmer, but this dishes is still satisfying.
-It’s a bit of hot to cool you down, in theory, anyway.
+Put your veggie scrap bowl near your work station and chop away.
+No matter what time of year, this dish is still satisfying.

 I hope you like Indian spices.
 Cumin, garam masala coriander, curry – yum.
 But maybe you haven’t jumped on this bandwagon, yet.
 If so, lighten up on the amount of spices and I think you’ll be OK.

-You might not want to use coconut milk if you’re staying away from fat (although there is the low-fat version).
-If you want, substitute non-dairy milk for the coconut with 1 1/2 tsp. coconut extract.
+You might not want to use coconut milk if you’re staying away from fat (although there is a low-fat version).
+If you want, substitute non-dairy milk for the coconut with 1/2 tsp. coconut extract.

 Try a few more chickpea inspired dishes:

 - Moroccan Chickpea Vegetable Tagine

 - Chickpea Salad Sandwich

 I love adding fun toppings like sliced bananas, chopped almonds or peanuts, and mango chutney.
 This lasted for a few days, and I like how easy it is to use left-overs.
 I think you’ll enjoy this delicious dish.